satansdeer/satansdeer.github.com/content/legacy-posts/react-window/index.md

 This is a tutorial on [react-window](https://github.com/bvaughn/react-window), at the end of the article there is a link to a Github repo with code examples.

 Rendering lists in React is simple, I would say trivial.
-You just map through an array of items and output elements.
+You map through an array of items and output elements.

 Like here: